Tuesday, December 21, 2010

 Goal: to prepare for ministry by increasing my knowledge about relevant topics

-: Spend two hours a day reading, studying, and reflecting on a particular topic.
+Strategy: Spend two hours a day reading, studying, and reflecting on a particular topic.
 Topics include: science/creation science, world religions, apologetics, theology, emotional life/counseling, Bible study.
 The last half hour I will blog briefly about what I learned, my thoughts and opintions, and my questions.
 The blogging will really help me to process, especially if I do not have live discussions with people about these topics.